Hi! I am Caroline Young - owner of Whole Self Nutrition.

 Previously, I worked as the Intensive Outpatient (IOP) dietitian at an adolescent eating disorder treatment center, where I also led weekly family meal & nutrition groups.
 Earlier, I worked as a dietitian in an inpatient setting on a women’s trauma unit of a mental health hospital and in an outpatient setting of a substance-abuse facility — also working with their eating disorder populations.
 I have also co-led three women’s yoga & wellness retreats and led outpatient eating disorder recovery groups.

 Over the last 10 years, I have had the great pleasure of teaching yoga in a variety of settings, including traditional studios, addiction recovery centers, beachfronts, & mountain retreats.
-Before that, my first career was print journalism - I worked as a newspaper journalist in Atlanta writing nutrition and health-related content.
-Reporting the truth, especially about nutrition (something that is largely misunderstood), is incredibly important to me.

 The driving force behind my passion is my own past struggles with food and exercise.